Blog > Documentation > Mental Health Documentation Best Practices: Guidelines & Cheat Sheet

 • Don’t include unnecessary personal details.
 Stick to clinically relevant information and avoid speculation.

 • Don’t alter or backdate notes.
-If corrections are necessary, make them transparently with dates and initials.
+Make corrections transparently with dates and initials.

 • Don’t copy and paste previous notes.
 Each entry should reflect the unique session and client's current status.

 • Don’t overlook risk factors.
-Always document suicidal ideation, self-harm, or harm-to-others risk thoroughly.
+Always document suicidal ideation, self-harm, or harm-to-others risk and safety concerns thoroughly.

 • Don’t let notes pile up.
 Writing retroactively increases the risk of incomplete or inaccurate documentation.